 Fearn Abbey, "Lamp of the North"

-Donald Campbell accompanied his brother Duncan Campbell to the north to escape Duncan's death sentence conviction handed down from his kinsman's the first Earl of Argyll's court, for cattle rustling.
-These brothers assumed their mother's maiden name, Denune.
-Donald being bred to the church, was gifted and educated ("a man of parts and learning") and became abbot of Ferne in Rossshire, where he acquired considerable wealth.
-He served as Abbot or Commendator of Fearn from 1525-1541.
+Donald Campbell accompanied his brother Duncan Campbell to the north to escape Duncan's death sentence conviction, for cattle rustling, handed down from his kinsman's the first Earl of Argyll's court.
+These brohers assumed their mother's maiden name, Denune.
+Donald being bred to the church, was gifted and educated ("a man of parts and learning") and became abbot of Ferne in Rossshire where he acquired considerable wealth.
+He served as Abbot or Commendator of Fearn from 1526-1540, when he died.
 Fearn Abbey, one of the oldest pre-Reformation church buildings in Scotland was founded in the 1220's by Farquhar, the first Earl of Ross.
 The Abbey served as a burial site of the Earls of Ross and the eastern end is partitioned off and set aside as the burial vault of the family of Ross of Balnagown.
 The Commentator that preceeded Donald, was Patrick Hamilton, who was burnt at the stake in 1528 for adopting Reformation ideas.
 In 1560 Fearn Abbey became a Presybterian church.

 The conviction for cattle rustling caused the Campbell aka Denune brothers to flee Argyll.
 They settled in Ross-Shire, eventually moving to colonial Maryland.

 Campbell of Denoon

 With the help of a DNA Genealogist, our family, (and many Denunes/ Denoons in America), was able to find our ancestors in Scotland.

 Jason Booth of FoundByDNA.com, is a Genealogist who specializes in helping adopted persons and experienced researchers alike with family mysteries and brick walls.
 He uses specialized DNA analysis techniques and interprets the enormous files that are part of all DNA tests, drilling down to the chromosome level.
 With the help of distant cousins from all over the world who also took DNA tests, Booth’s work first verified some things the family already knew.

 That John B Denune (Generation 7, born 1926) was descended from Dr. William Denune (Generation 1, born 1699), and because John had a double dose of Duvall DNA, referred to as a “Collapse”, Jason independently verified his Duvall line back to the 1600’s.